Semyono/Sean-s-Account-Manager/README.md

 Roblox Tweaks

-Force a framerate cap and lock it so Roblox can't change it back.
+Force a framerate cap and lock it.
 There's also a hard RAM cap per Roblox process, enforced by Windows.

 Console